mjedmonds/mjedmonds.github.io/CS50/notes_md/unit6_Procedures-and-Functions.md

 }
 ```

-## Funcion declarations
+### Function declarations

 * A _function declaration_ tells the compiler about a function's name, return type, and parameters.
 * So far, we have looked at _function definitions_, which provide the actual code a function will execute.
 * We can declare a function without defining it (similar to declaring a variable without initializing it)
 * Function declarations take the following form: